cdapio/cdap/docs/developer-guide/source/intro.rst

 Reactor functions as a middle-tier application platform, exposing simple, high-level abstractions to perform data collection, processing, storage and query.
 Logs are collected by Streams, while Flows do basic aggregation and realtime analysis.
 Advanced, off-line aggregation is performed by Map Reduce jobs and Workflow components.
-Procedures provide interactive queries.
-The application can now be scaled independent of the underlying infrastrucre.
+Procedures provide stored queries.
+The application can now be scaled independent of the underlying infrastructure.

 .. image:: _images/ArchitectureDiagram_3.png